-Only about 34% of Utah kindergarteners participate in a full-day program - compared to the nationwide average of 82%.
-Our low participation rate is due to limited and inequitable access to optional Full-Day Kindergarten (FDK) across the state.
+During the 2021-22 school year, only about 34% of Utah kindergarteners participated in a full-day program - compared to the nationwide average of 82%.
+That low participation rate was due to limited and inequitable access to optional Full-Day Kindergarten (FDK) across the state.

 To help schools cover the cost of educating our children, the state provides a certain amount of funding per student enrolled in each LEA ($4,038 in 2022-23).